All Products

 Delete parts

-When you upload an object in multipart upload mode, the object is split into multiple small parts.
-After all parts are uploaded to the OSS server, you can call CompleteMultipartUpload to combine them into a complete object.
+When you upload an object by using multipart upload, the object is split into multiple small parts.
+After all parts are uploaded to the OSS server, you can call the CompleteMultipartUpload operation to combine them into a complete object.

 Manage directories

-Compared with typical file systems, data in OSS is stored as objects in a flat structure instead of a hierarchical structure.
+Compared with traditional file systems that use a hierarchical structure, data in OSS is stored as objects in a flat structure.
 All objects in OSS are stored in buckets.
-You can use directories in OSS to help you categorize objects and control access to your objects in a simplified manner.
+You can use directories in OSS to categorize objects and manage access to your objects in a simplified manner.

 Data indexing

 You can use the data indexing feature to index the metadata of objects.
 You can specify the metadata of objects as index conditions to query objects.
 Data indexing can help you understand and manage data structures in a more efficient manner.
-Data indexing also facilitates queries, statistics, and the management of objects.
+Data indexing also facilitates object queries, statistics, and management.